-- Still no support for first hypothesis - Again some support for second hypothesis - Availability flexitime → lower likelihood to reduce hours - (No longer relationship for availability flexiplace!) - Use flexitime \rightarrow lower likelihood to reduce hours - Some problems due to small sample sizes for these models - Analyses controlled for: working hours wave 2, age, age youngest child, gender attitude, education, working in private sector, union present, occupational level, wage, living with partner, whether partner is employed or self-employed, working hours and earnings of partner, and whether the partner uses flexible work.
+- Only suggestive evidence for first hypothesis - Again some support for second hypothesis - Availability flexitime → lower likelihood to reduce hours - (No longer relationship for availability teleworking!) - Use flexitime → lower likelihood to reduce hours - Some problems due to small sample sizes for these models - Analyses controlled for: working hours wave 2, age, age youngest child, gender attitude, education, working in private sector, union present, occupational level, wage, living with partner, whether partner is employed or self-employed, working hours and earnings of partner, and whether the partner uses flexible work.